top of page

 What Are GLP-1 Drugs?

-GLP-1 (glucagon-like peptide-1) receptor agonists are medications that mimic the effects of a hormone naturally produced in the gut.
-This hormone plays a key role in regulating blood sugar, appetite, and satiety.
-By activating GLP-1 receptors in the brain and body, these drugs help:
+GLP-1 (glucagon-like peptide-1) receptor agonists mimic a hormone naturally produced in the gut.
+They play a vital role in regulating blood sugar, appetite, and feelings of fullness.
+When these drugs activate GLP-1 receptors in the brain and body, they help to:

 • Reduce appetite and promote feelings of fullness.